- Originally published: May 1, 2024

 Pricing starts at $48/month for 30 active users, $60/month for 50 users, $92/month for 80 users, and $132/month for 120 users.
 You can use a 14-day free trial to test the platform.

-Looking for more options?
-Here’s a complete list of the top coworking apps to explore:
+Looking for more coworking apps?
+Here’s a complete list of the top coworking software to explore:

 - Archie: All-in-one solution emphasizing ease of use, flexibility, and transparency in pricing.
 Includes advanced features like dependency booking and e-signatures.